 It was exciting, therefore, to encounter Michael Komorowski’s essay, ‘Public Verse and Property: Marvell’s “Horatian Ode” and the Ownership of Politics’, a précis of which was delivered at the ‘away’ leg of the Oxford-Princeton Marvell conference last year.
 (I attended the ‘home’ leg, ‘Marvell and London’, in 2010).

-Komorowski discusses the Ode’s attention to private property in the legitimation of political institutions, which provides a fascinating precursor to the relationship between property and private conscience that Marvell clearly forges in his verse on Fairfax’s grounds over the following years.
+Komorowski discusses the Ode’s attention to private property in the legitimation of political institutions, which provides a fascinating precursor to the relationship between property and private conscience that Marvell explores in his verse on Fairfax’s grounds over the following years.

 But one or two smaller details caught my eye along the way, which make for interesting discussion in their minutia.